-This chapter establishes the IHS process for funding environmental audits and for prioritizing and funding special studies and projects that derive from the audit process.
+This chapter establishes the IHS process for funding demolition of Federally-owned buildings and structures.
 These procedures utilize a scoring process that considers the relative importance and acuteness of various priority-ranking factors.
-The results determine the priority or order for funding of studies and projects with available funds.
+The results determine the priority or order for funding of demolition projects with available funds.

-Funding is available only for work at IHS facilities or at tribally owned health care facilities that provide IHS-funded services.
+Funding is available only for work at IHS-owned facilities.